microsoft/RecursiveExtractor/README.md

 1. Ensure you have the latest [.NET SDK](https://dotnet.microsoft.com/download).
 2. run `dotnet tool install -g Microsoft.CST.RecursiveExtractor.Cli`

+This adds `RecursiveExtractor` to your path so you can run it directly from the shell.

 ### Running
-You can now run: `RecursiveExtractor --input archive.ext --output outputDirectory`
+Basic usage is: `RecursiveExtractor --input archive.ext --output outputDirectory`

 <details>
 <summary>Detailed Usage</summary>